19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/Trained Animals.md

 # Trained Animals

-PCs can have a number of trained animals equal to the higher of their [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md) or [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md).

-Animals do not take up item slots, they travel with you.
+PCs can have a number of trained animals equal to the higher of their [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md) or [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) up to a maximum of 3.
+Animals do not take up [Inventory](../../Player%20Characters/Derived%20Statistics/Inventory.md) space, they travel with you.

 Animals act on your [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md) in [Initiative](../../Game%20Procedures/Combat/Initiative.md).
 If you have multiple dogs, they move and attack together and make one attack roll together.
 A hit does all of their damage combined.